dylnb/LambdaCalculator/README.md

 # The Lambda Calculator

-Joint work by Lucas Champollion, Josh Tauberer, Maribel Romero, and Dylan Bumford.
+Joint work by Lucas Champollion, Josh Tauberer, Maribel Romero, Dylan Bumford, and Alex Warstadt.

 The Lambda Calculator is an interactive graphical pedagogical tool that helps students of formal semantics practice the typed lambda calculus and derivations